ShreshthRajan/codex-verify/README.md

 ## Conclusion

-**CodeX‑Verify** is the first full *multi-agent verification system* designed to close the 40–60% false positive gap in Codex and other LLM-generated code, validated across SWE‑bench and real-world production issues.
+**CodeX‑Verify** is a full *multi-agent verification system* designed to close the 40–60% false positive gap in Codex and other LLM-generated code, validated across SWE‑bench and real-world production issues.